vamsireddy22/Riktam-hacktathon/README.md

   - Express
   - React
   - Node

+# How to run on local machine
+- Clone the app
+- npm install
+- npm run build
+- npm start

 # Day - 1
 Due to power-cut in home unable to spend more time on the project, meanwhile I have just visualized the webpage designs and it made my work easier while writing code.
 I have not added much CSS as of now, will try to complete it tomorrow as much as I can.